-Along with being one of the Netherlands (And Europe’s) the oldest museums, Museum Boijmans Van Beuningen Rotterdam is also one of the finest galleries of Europe, replete with an impressive collection of European and Dutch painting from the Middle Ages to 21st century painted by famous painters such as; Van Gogh,
+Along with being one of the Netherlands (And Europe’s) oldest museums; Museum —Boijmans Van Beuningen— is also one of the finest galleries of Europe, replete with an impressive collection of European and Dutch painting from the Middle Ages to the 21st century painted by famous painters such as; Van Gogh,

 3. Erasmus Bridge

-Due to its graceful shape, the bridge is named as “The Swan”.
-In 1996, the Erasmus bridge was designed by Ben van Berkel in Rotterdam.
+Due to its engrossing shape, the bridge is named “The Swan”.
+In 1996, the Erasmus bridge was designed by Ben Van Berkel in Rotterdam; provides a fascinating look into the city.
 It is built across the River Maas, 80 meters long bridge that has become the symbol of the Rotterdam.

 Address: 3011 BN Rotterdam, Netherlands